nmevenkamp/windows_wallpaper_scheduler/README.md

 You can manipulate the dawn and dusk times manually in case they are not up-to-date (e.g. no internet connection, fetch failed, ...).
 If you modify the wallpaper base directory, you have to manually create the subfolders `dawn`, `day`, `dusk`, `night`.

+The configuration file and directory are deleted when executing the `uninstall.bat`.

+# Schedules
+The period wallpaper refreshes and on login dawn & dusk time fetches are realized through schedules via Windows' `Task Scheduler`.
+These are created by the `install.bat` batch file.
+You can view these schedules by starting the `Task Scheduler` app (e.g. via `Windows Search` in your `Taskbar`).
+In the top left corner of the app, click on `Task Scheduler Library`.
+Then you should see, among others, the following three tasks:
+* `WallpaperRefresh_LOGON_<your username>`
+* `WallpaperRefesh_Period_<your username>`
+* `WallpaperRefreshDawnDusk_LOGON_<your username>`

+These tasks are removed when executing the `uninstall.bat`.